MichelML/jlog/README.md

 ```
    jlog -h                                            -     Prints the help menu to the console.
+   jlog -l                                            -     Prints your registered worklogs (contained in a file named jlog.txt) to the console.
    jlog -o                                            -     Opens your jlog.txt file.
    jlog -b <timelog> <message in quotes>              -     Writes a worklog to the jlog.txt file, retrieving the Jira issue key from your branch (see examples).
    jlog <timelog> <issue key> <message in quotes>     -     Writes a worklog to the jlog.txt file using the provided information.